Ezekiel Chapter Seven

 Ezekiel 7:23 & 24

-'Prepare chains!
-For the land is full of bloodshed, and the city is full of violence.
-I will bring the most wicked of nations to take possession of their houses.
-I will put an end to the pride of the mighty, and their sanctuaries will be desecrated.'
+"'Forge a chain, for the land is full of capital crimes and the city full of violence.
+Therefore I will bring the worst of the nations to take possession of their homes; I will end the arrogance of the strong; and their holy places will be profaned.

 This passage speaks of the fact that God was going to bring the Babylonians to capture Jerusalem and Judah.
 We see that the religious leaders and the temple are described as prideful while Babylon is described as the most wicked of nations.